AufieroG/MetaPlasticScore/README.md

 <p align="center">

 # MetaPlasticScore
 **MetaPlasticScore** is an R-based computational pipeline designed to assess and quantify the plastic-degrading potential of microbial taxa.
-By integrating HMMER `hmmsearch` outputs with normalized taxon abundance data and metadata, MetaPlasticScore calculates degradation scores, analyzes enzyme loads, and visualizes contributions across taxonomic levels.
+By integrating HMMER `hmmsearch` outputs with taxon abundance data and metadata, MetaPlasticScore calculates degradation scores, analyzes enzyme loads, and visualizes contributions across taxonomic levels.

 **Development status:** MetaPlasticScore R package is currently under development.
 Default parameters, and outputs may change in future releases.